TeknosQuet/mizOS/README.md

 When i3-gaps first runs, it will ask to set either the Windows or Alt key as the MOD key.
 Remember the key you choose.

-If you dont know how to navigate i3-gaps, follow the tutorial [here](https://i3wm.org/docs/refcard.html).
+If you don't know how to navigate i3-gaps, follow the tutorial [here](https://i3wm.org/docs/refcard.html).

 Changes mizOS makes to i3-gaps:
 - Catppuccin color scheme.